Ryan Holiday

 Ryan Clark Holiday (born June 16, 1987) is an American marketer and author.
-He became known for writing books and marketing them with non-traditional methods.
+He writes books and markets them with non-traditional methods.
+He became known for marketing Stoicism as a lifestyle and philosophy for modern people, specifically, the philosophy advocated by Marcus Aurelius, a Roman emperor.

-Holiday's debut to writing was in 2012, when he published Trust Me, I'm Lying.
-Since then he has published a number of other books including The Obstacle Is the Way (2014) and Ego is the Enemy (2016).
+Holiday published his first book in 2012, Trust Me, I'm Lying, about his marketing techniques.
+He has written many books including The Obstacle Is the Way (2014) and Ego Is the Enemy (2016).

-Early life and education
+Since 2018, Holiday has hosted The Daily Stoic Podcast.

+Background

-Holiday was born in Sacramento County, California, and was raised in Sacramento, California.
+Holiday was born in Sacramento County and grew up in Sacramento, California.
 His father was a police detective and his mother a high school principal.
-He dropped out of the University of California, Riverside in his second year, at the age of 19 moving to Los Angeles to work at a Hollywood talent agency.
+He dropped out of the University of California, Riverside in his sophomore year at 19 and moved to Los Angeles to work at a Hollywood talent agency.

 Career

-Ryan Holiday had the position of director of marketing for American Apparel.
-Early on, Holiday "earned a name for himself pranking several media outlets by posing as a fake expert for stories... a suffering insomniac for an ABC News story, an outraged customer... sneezed on at a Burger King for MSNBC[,] and a vinyl record collector for a New York Times piece, just to name a few...
-Holiday claims he was exposing flaws in journalistic vetting, but his pranks also led to a book deal."
-Holiday proceeded from that start to a role in helping marketing clients plan advertising campaigns with the aim of their coverage going viral.
-While at American Apparel, Holiday consulted for author Tucker Max, where he "created a sneaky way to get young men to see the Max Tucker movie, I Hope They Serve Beer in Hell, by organizing a campaign against the film's womanizing plot and bait[ing] people to protest it".
-He said, "we realized... the best way to get these kids to see this movie... is to tell them not to see [it]".
+Ryan Holiday was a director of marketing for American Apparel.
+Early on, he "earned a name for himself pranking several media outlets by posing as a fake expert for stories... a suffering insomniac for an ABC News story, an outraged customer... sneezed on at a Burger King for MSNBC[,] and a vinyl record collector for a piece in The New York Times, to name a few...
+He claims he was exposing flaws in journalistic vetting, but his antics also led to a book deal."
+Holiday turned that into a role in helping marketing clients plan advertising campaigns with the aim of their coverage going viral.
+While at American Apparel, Holiday consulted for author Tucker Max, where he "created a sneaky way to get young men to see the Tucker Max movie, I Hope They Serve Beer in Hell, by organizing a campaign against the film's womanizing plot and bait(ing) people to protest it".
+He said, "we realized... the best way to get these kids to see this movie... is to tell them not to see (it)".
 Later, he worked with Robert Greene.

-While working at American Apparel, Holiday "grew disillusioned with his work as a hype man and decided to write a self-indicting exposé", receiving an advance for a book in 2012.
-Holiday resigned from American Apparel in October 2014.
-He runs his own marketing firm, Brass Check, and has written "boastfully" about using tactics such as forging and leaking documents, creating fake social media accounts, and buying web traffic for self-generated blog posts on behalf of his clients.
+While at American Apparel, Holiday "grew disillusioned with his work as a hype man and decided to write a self-indicting exposé", receiving an advance for a book in 2012.
+He resigned from American Apparel in October 2014.
+He runs a marketing firm, Brass Check, and has written "boastfully" about using tactics such as forging and leaking documents, creating fake social media accounts, and buying web traffic for self-generated blog posts on behalf of his clients.